 Late afternoon around 3, I crash.
 So, I include quiet time or TV time in that slot.
 Sometimes we do both back to back, depending on the day.⠀

 All three of these times that weren’t flowing for us to work as a team now are because I know when I can catch my breath or set the day for success with Breakfast Invitations.

 Next, I add playtime into our days.

-Since the boys know that TV time is at 3, we work indoor and outdoor play around that.
+Since the boys know that TV time is at 3, we work indoor and outside activities for kids around that.
 No more asking to watch a show, because they know when it is time. ⠀